ratschlab/spladder/docs/source/general.rst

 ===================

-In the following, we provide some general information on how the setup of SplAdder works in principle and mention several useful things to keep in mind when using SplAdder.
+In the following, we provide some general information on how the setup of SplAdder works in principle and mention several useful things to keep in mind when using the software.

 The SplAdder directory setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^